evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 You can create new `API Key` from the portal at the `API Access` page.
 And you can copy value and create new secret at the key-vault.

-Or you can use `az cli` to both create new `API key` and store it to the key-vault:
+Or you can use `az cli` to both create new `API key` and store it in the key-vault:

 ```bash
 apiKey=$(az monitor app-insights api-key create --app iac-foobar-dev-ai --api-key grafana-key -g iac-foobar-dev-rg --query apiKey --read-properties ReadTelemetry -o tsv)